Skip to main content

 Call when the food is on the line

 If your restaurant cooler is down in the Tri-Valley, call ADRIUM at (925) 999-4095 or email [email protected].
-The diagnostic is $75, credited toward the repair, and you get a written estimate before any work starts.
-We have served Bay Area kitchens since 2021.
+We’ll diagnose it, give you a written estimate before any wrench turns, and tell you exactly what the repair involves.
+We’ve served Bay Area kitchens since 2021.
 You can also reach us through our contact page.

 FAQ